How to Add Post Next & Previous Button in WordPress Blog Post?

 Key Takeaways

-• Nexter Blocks includes a Post Navigation block that allows users to add navigation buttons on WordPress blog posts.
+• Post Navigation block in Nexter Blocks allows users to add next and previous post buttons to any WordPress blog post page.

 Table of Contents